SimpleHacks/saferotp/docs/PURPOSE.md

 #### Step 4 - Verify that the ***re-encoded*** raw data is equivalent to the raw data read in the first step.

-Equivalent is defined to exclude the `BRBP` bits, allowing at most a single-bit difference between the `RAW` value the a re-encoding of the potential result.

-If the originally read `RAW` value had the `BRBP` bits set, then the ***re-encoded*** value's low 24 bits are first inverted.
+As the re-encoded value does not include `BRBP` bits, equivalent here is defined to consider the `RAW` value after it was (possibly) inverted because of its own `BRBP` bits.

-The re-encode value is then XOR'd with the originally-read `RAW` value, giving a value where each matching bit is zero, and each differing bit is a one.
-Counting how many of the least significant 22 bit are set indicates the count of bits that were flipped, compared to storing the
-***potential*** result in an OTP row.
+The re-encoded value is then XOR'd with the (`BRBP` adjusted) `RAW` value.
+Counting the number of the low 22 bits are set in the XOR'd result indicates how many bits would need to be flipped to get from the re-encoded value to what is stored in the OTP row.

-Since the ECC algorithm can only correct a single bit error, if this indicates that zero or one bits were flipped, then the ***potential*** result becomes a confirmed (final) result.
+Since the ECC algorithm can only correct a single bit error, if this re-encoding indicates that zero or one bits were flipped, then the
+***potential*** result becomes a confirmed (final) result.

-Otherwise, either the data was not encoded as ECC data, or too many bits were flipped (either way, this is an ERROR).
+Otherwise, either the data was not encoded as ECC data, or too many bits were flipped.
+In either case, this is reported as an ERROR.

 ### Error handling / reporting details